Emergency Use of Stock Albuterol for the Student with Known Asthma in the School Setting

 - Re-assess, document and notify parents or guardian about response to treatment.

-Approximately 10% of children in the United States have asthma.
-About 60% of these students experience respiratory distress each year (Gerald et al., 2016).
-These instances of respiratory distress resulted in 13.8 million missed school days in 2013 alone (CDC, 2015).
-According to the research conducted by Ginsburg, Jordan & Chang (2014), students who miss more school than their peers have consistently lower scores on standardized testing.
+Asthma is the leading chronic disease in children (CDC, 2018).
+Approximately 10% of children in the United States have asthma and about 60% of these students experience an exacerbation of their asthma each year (Gerald et al., 2016).
+School-age students missed 13.8 million days of school in 2013 alone due to asthma-related concerns (CDC, 2015).
+According to research conducted by Ginsburg, Jordan & Chang (2014), students who miss more school than their peers have consistently lower scores on standardized testing.
 Additional research has found an association between asthma with increased absences and decreased academic achievement (Michael, Merlo, Basch, Wentzel, & Wechsler, 2015).
 With the administration of stock albuterol at school, more students could safely remain in school and decrease missed class time.
-In addition, the availability of stock albuterol in the school setting addresses the Healthy People 2020 objectives related to reduction of the adverse effects of asthma for school-age children (U. S. Department of Health and Human Services, Office of Disease Promotion and Health Promotion, 2017).
+In addition, the availability of stock albuterol in the school setting addresses Healthy People 2020 objectives related to the reduction of the adverse effects due to asthma for school-age children (U. S. Department of Health and Human Services, Office of Disease Promotion and Health Promotion, 2017).

-Albuterol can be a life-saving medication in treating students who experience respiratory distress.
+Albuterol can be a life-saving medication in treating students who experience coughing, wheezing, shortness of breath and/or complaint of chest tightness.
 NASN supports school policies which promote access to albuterol.
 NASN believes it is critical for states and school districts to develop policies which allow and promote stock albuterol in the school setting and which permit access and administration of albuterol by school nurses in order to protect the safety of students and keep them in school, healthy, safe and ready to learn.

 Allergy and Asthma Network.
 (2016).
 Bronchodilators.
 Retrieved from http://www.allergyasthmanetwork.org/education/asthma/treatment-and-medications/bronchodilators/

 American Lung Association.
 (2014).
-Improving Access to Asthma Medications in Schools: Laws, Policies, Practice And Recommendations.
-Retrieved from
+Improving Access to Asthma Medications in Schools: Laws, Policies, Practice and Recommendations.
+Retrieved from http://www.lung.org/assets/documents/asthma/improving-access-to-asthma.pdf

 Centers for Disease Control and Prevention.
 (2015).
 Asthma-related missed school days among children 5-17 years.
 Retrieved from https://www.cdc.gov/asthma/asthma_stats/missing_days.htm